 Procedure

 An individual consultation with the Provost must take place prior to consideration for early promotion.
-A faculty member seeking early promotion shall provide the Provost with a letter outlining his/her accomplishments.
+A faculty member seeking early promotion shall provide the Provost with a letter outlining their accomplishments.
 This letter shall be sent to the Provost two weeks prior to the scheduled consultation.
 The WPAF is not to be submitted at this time.
 Encouragement from the Provost to consider applying for early promotion does not guarantee that early promotion will be awarded.

-Criteria for Early Promotion
+Criteria for Early Promotion to the Rank of Associate Professor

 Faculty members seeking early promotion must provide evidence of sustained excellent performance in all three areas: Scholarship of Teaching; the Scholarship of Discovery/Application/Integration; and university and public service as described above.
 In order to meet this standard, it is expected that the documented performance must demonstrate sustained excellence in all three categories and distinguish the faculty member from successful candidates who applied for promotion during the normal time-in-rank review cycle.